CSUChico-CINS465/CINS465-Project/README.md

   * Your project will be graded on the following:
     * If it meets your goals
     * How easy it is for me to use
+    * How much I feel you learned along the way
     * If it meets the requirements
+    * If you worked as a team there will be team member feedback; however, as you need to use GIT for the project & submission... if you aren't contributing it will show up in the git history.
   * Submit your project through a github repo, make sure I'm a collaborator if it's not a repo I created for you.
 * Feedback
-  * You'll get a Google Survey after the semester ends that you will need to fill out, this will include pair feedback if you were approved to work in a group of two.
+  * You'll get a Google Survey after the semester ends that you will need to fill out, this will include the team member feedback if you worked in a group of two.
 It also will ask for feedback on the project, class, and things you think should be clarified, improved, etc for future semesters.

+## Grading Caveat

+Going above and beyond these requirements or using technology far outside the scope of what I've covered in the semester but coming up short on your project goals in the end, can still lead to a good grade.
+I weigh ambition and self interest in learning new things for this course heavily even if it means all your goals are not met.